-The office staff at Integrated Children’s Therapies, Inc. are happy to help you with any administrative and scheduling issues.
+The office staff at Integrated Children’s Therapies, Inc. is happy to help you with any administrative and scheduling issues.
 Below are their days, hours, and positions.

-Lisa van Gorder, Clinical Director – Monday – Friday 9a – 6pm
+Lisa van Gorder, Clinical Director – Monday – Friday 10a – 6pm

 Kathleen Ford, Administrative Assistant – Monday – Thursday 10:30am – 6:30pm Friday 10am – 6pm